fish-shell/fish-shell/doc_src/cmds/status.rst

     Prints just the path to the running script, without the actual filename itself.
 This can be relative to :envvar:`PWD` (including just "."), depending on how the script was called.
 This is the same as passing the filename to ``dirname(3)``.
 It's useful if you want to use other files in the current script's directory or similar.

 **fish-path**
     Prints the absolute path to the currently executing instance of fish.
+This is a best-effort attempt and the exact output is down to what the platform gives fish.
+In some cases you might only get "fish".

 **function** or **current-function**
     Prints the name of the currently called function if able, when missing displays "Not a function" (or equivalent translated string).